xStarbound/xStarbound/doc/lua/root.md

 > **Only available on xStarbound, OpenStarbound and StarExtensions.**

-Sets the value of the specified key in `xclient.config` to the specified value.
+Sets the value of the specified key in `xclient.config` to the specified value, returning the newly set value if successful.
 Returns `nil` if the key doesn't exist.
 Will log a warning and return `nil` if any attempt is made to set the value of `"safeScripts"`, for obvious reasons.

 ---